GSA/ckanext-dcat_usmetadata/README.md

 Run `make test` to run the tests locally inside a docker container

 **NOTE** That you need to have docker and docker-compose installed locally for the tests to run.

+## Metadata App

+The Metadata APP is a [Create React App](https://create-react-app.dev/)-bootstrapped project.

+To run the app use `make app-up`